SafQadi/Multicopter_Project/README.md

 ## Gyro/Accelerometer
-An MPU6050 Gyro/accelerometer chip is also placed on the SPRACINGF3 board.
+An MPU6050 Gyro/accelerometer chip is placed on the SPRACINGF3 board.
 The communication between gyro/accelerometer and the STM32F3 is achieved through an I2C.
 <br />

 ## The transmitter
-The transimitter uses PPM protocol with eigh channels at 2.4GHz to communicate with the reciever.
+The transimitter uses PPM protocol with eigh channels at 2.4GHz to communicate with the copter.
-- Four channels are for Throuttle, ROLL, Pitch, and Yaw.
+- Four channels are for Throttle, ROLL, Pitch, and Yaw.
 - One channel for selecting the flight mode
 - Two channels are dedicated for adjusting the PIDs on flight.
 <br />